-Computer Simulations for Science and Engineering (COSSE) is a master’s programme within the multidisciplinary field of Computational Science and Engineering (CSE), which is an enabling technology for scientific discovery and engineering design.
-CSE involves mathematical modelling, numerical analysis, computer science, high-performance computing and visualization.
+Computer Simulations for Science and Engineering (COSSE) is a master’s program within the multidisciplinary field of Computational Science and Engineering (CSE), which is an enabling technology for scientific discovery and engineering design.
+CSE involves mathematical modeling, numerical analysis, computer science, high-performance computing, and visualization.
 The remarkable development of large-scale computing in recent decades has turned CSE into the “third pillar” of science, complementing theory and experiment.

 Computer Simulations for Science and Engineering at KTH, TU Berlin and TU Delft

-The COSSE master's programme is a two-year programme including compulsory mobility for the students.
-They will enter one of the universities and continue in their second year at one of the other universities.
+The master's program in Computer Simulations for Science and Engineering is a two-year program including compulsory mobility for the students.
+The program is given jointly by KTH, the Technical University of Berlin in Germany and Delft University of Technology in the Netherlands.
+Students will enter one of the universities and continue in their second year at one of the other universities.
 As a general rule, students will be admitted to TU Berlin for the first year.

-The programme includes three semesters of courses followed by a fourth research semester spent on a master’s thesis (30 ECTS credits) under the supervision of both universities attended.
-The students receive a double degree from both the first and second-year universities.
+The program includes three semesters of courses followed by a fourth research semester spent on a master’s degree project under the supervision of both universities attended.
+The students receive two degrees from both the first and second-year universities.

-- simulation techniques (discretisations, algorithms, data structures, software in CSE)
+- simulation techniques (discretizations, algorithms, data structures, software in CSE),

-- analysis techniques (data mining, data management, visualisation)
+- and analysis techniques (data mining, data management, visualization).

-The students will become experts in the generic tools as applied to one of the specialisations offered by the universities.
-Upon graduation from COSSE, the students will have acquired
+The students will become experts in the generic tools as applied to one of the specializations offered by the universities.
+Upon graduation, the students will have acquired:

 - familiarity with selected scientific and engineering application areas and their mathematical models.